 Ethicon was first introduced in 2010 into the hernia mesh medical device marketplace.
 Ethicon fast tracked Physiomesh™ using the controversial FDA 510 (k) premarket approval process.
 2010 510(k) summary This 510 (k) premarket approval application was submitted by Ethicon on March 18, 2010 to the FDA.

 “Physiomesh™ was marketed after clearance under the FDA’s 510(k) process in April 2010, which does not require clinical trials for safety and efficacy.”
 MeshNews desk In that 510k process, Ethicon asserted that ETHICON Physiomesh™ is substantially equivalent to: PROCEED Mesh, ULTRAPRO® Hernia System and ULTRAPRO® Mesh.
 Id.
 Proceed hernia mesh is allegedly defective and is subject to a consolidated State Court Proceeding in New Jersey

-Ethicon’s corporate attorney description of the FDA approval process for ETHICON Physiomesh™
+Ethicon’s attorney description of FDA approval process

 Ethicon’s corporate counsel, in Federal Court, gave a detailed description of how ETHICON Physiomesh™ was approved: “In December 2009, Ethicon submitted to the United States Food and Drug Administration (“FDA”) a Section 510(k) premarket notification of its intent to market PHYSIOMESH.
 By a letter dated April 9, 2010, FDA cleared Physiomesh™ as a Class II prescription device on the basis that it was at least as safe and effective as—that is, substantially equivalent to—Ethicon’s PROCEED Mesh, ULTRAPRO Mesh, and ULTRAPRO Hernia System, all of which had been previously cleared by FDA under the 510(k) process.
 Thereafter, Ethicon began marketing Physiomesh™ to surgeons.
 Ethicon decided to withdraw Physiomesh™ from the global market in May 2016.”
 DEFENDANTS’ RESPONSE IN OPPOSITION TO PLAINTIFFS’ MOTION FOR TRANSFER PURSUANT TO 28 U.S.C. § 1407

-FDA determination in 2010
+FDA approves Physiomesh in 2010

 The FDA determined that “ETHICON PHYSIOMESH, Flexible Composite Mesh met all testing criteria, demonstrated substantial equivalence to its predicate devices and did not raise any new questions of safety or effectiveness.”
 Approval letter from FDA to Ethicon dated April 9, 2010